ccsyd/CC_SYD_02_OculusRift/slides.md

 ## Judder
 - Mismatch of the relative motion between virtual objects on screen and movement of eye scanning across screen (or vice versa, rotation of head while eye tracks a stationary object)
 - Caused by dropped frames, insufficient refresh rate/FPS, not able to keep up with head movements
+- DK2 refresh rate is 75Hz, final consumer version will be 90Hz 😭
+- Much better for user experience  to have less visual fidelity and hit FPS targets than have beautiful still frame visuals but jumpy rendering.
+- All kinds of tricky problems with Vertical Sync

+???
 - DK2 display refresh rate is 75Hz, therefore applications must be able to render consistently at **75 FPS** for a usable VR experience.
 Oculus Rift consumer version will be even higher at 90Hz :o

-- Much better for user experience  to have less visual fidelity and hit FPS targets than have beautiful still frame visuals but jumpy rendering.
-- All kinds of tricky problems with Vertical Sync
-- [ visual example ]
+---

+background-image: url(images/judder.jpg)

 - See: [http://blogs.valvesoftware.com/abrash/why-virtual-isnt-real-to-your-brain-judder/]()
 - How VSync works: http://doc-ok.org/?p=1057